|DataQuest Solutions are pleased to provide advice on:-

 Portable Solutions - PCI Expansion Docking Stations

-with Windows 8 and 10.
-However the advice below also applies to users of
+MS Windows 8 and 10.
+However the advice below also applies to users ofthe older

 Driver installation NOT required for Vista, 7, 8, 10 and Mac OS X.

-Click here for 1, 2 and 4 slot PCI-Docking Station drivers - all available PC interface types, Windows XP only.
+Click here for PCI-Docking Station drivers - all available PC interface types, Windows XP only.

 If you are experiencing an Error Code 12 (unable to allocate resources) in MS Windows on attempting